syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/migrate-from-net-framework-to-net-core.md

 ### Advantages
-*	Supports Windows, macOS, and Linux.
+*	Supports Windows, macOS, Linux, docker, Azure, and AWS environments.

 ### Known limitations
 *	EMF and WMF images are not supported in .NET Core platforms.